LcsCefali/nodejs-patterns/README.md

 ## Practical Example of Node JS Patterns

 This project is created to learn a little more about Node JS Patterns.
 Here you will find code examples to this patterns.
-Run the command and select wich example do you need.
+Run the command and select which example do you need.

 ### Strategy